cosmicexplorer/funnel/README.md

 ## Extending the Language

 One thing that transpilation also allows you to do is insert an arbitrary amount of code before and/or after the compiled script itself.
-[CoffeeScript](https://coffeescript.org), for example, will monkey-patch some array prototype methods before executing the script, to ensure that its compiled output will be able to rely on those array methods.
-In our case, we can consider adding a prelude which ensures up-to-date versions of familiar tools like `sed` and `grep`, but we can additionally consider providing extremely useful and portable tools such as [gnu parallel](https://www.gnu.org/software/parallel), which isn't very well-known, possibly due to not being installed by default (unlike `xargs`, which is less featureful but does some of the same things).
+[CoffeeScript](https://coffeescript.org), for example, will monkey-patch some array prototype methods before executing the script, to ensure that its compiled output will be able to rely on those array methods (see [Prelude / Runtime](#prelude--runtime)).
+In our case, we can consider adding to that prelude a layer which ensures up-to-date versions of not just *familiar* tools like `sed` and `grep`, but also *extremely useful and portable tools* such as [gnu parallel](https://www.gnu.org/software/parallel) (which isn't very well-known, possibly due to not being installed by default (unlike `xargs`, which is less featureful but does some of the same things)).

 Also of note is that the CoffeeScript compiler will wrap the output in an anonymous function to ensure it won't pollute the global JavaScript namespace.
 Analogously, we can also consider introducing a better module system to bash, and perhaps a package manager (?).